mxcl/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 When porting from PromiseKit 1.x to 2.x, your code will probably compile as before.
 However, you should be aware of:

 * Cancellation
 * `AnyPromise` no longer catches most exceptions.
-You can still `@throw` strings and `NSError` objects.
-We decided that exceptions in Objective-C mostly represent serious programmer errors and should be allowed to crash the program.
-[Discussion here](https://github.com/mxcl/PromiseKit/issues/13)
+Cocoa exceptions (almost entirely) represent serious programmer errors and should be allowed to crash the program.
+[Discussion here](https://github.com/mxcl/PromiseKit/issues/13). `Promise<T>` will not catch anything since you can’t throw nor can you catch anything in Swift.
+You can still `@throw` strings and `NSError` objects because we explicitly encouraged it as part of PromiseKit 1.x’s documentation and thus need to continue supporting it.
-* `PMKPromise` will continue to work as a namespace, but is considered deprecated.
-* Features like `when` have been moved to top-level functions (e.g., `[PMKPromise when:]` is now `PMKWhen`).
-For Swift, they are the same (`when`, `join`, etc.).
 * `PMKJoin` has a different parameter order per the documentation.
 * PromiseKit 2.0 has an iOS 7 minimum deployment target, though for users who want convenience, it is 8.0.
 This is because CocoaPods and Carthage will only build Swift projects for iOS 8.
-We intend to explore building a static library that will work on iOS 7, so stay tuned if you’re using PromiseKit 2 on iOS 7 and don’t want to manually compile the framework.
-The other option is PromiseKit 1.x which (provided you don’t use the Swift version) supports back to iOS 6.
-* Few exceptions are caught by `AnyPromise`.
-Because we explicitly encouraged it in the PromiseKit 1.x documentation, we still catch thrown `NSString` objects and thrown `NSError` objects.
-As before, `Promise<T>` will not catch anything since you can’t throw nor can you catch anything in Swift.
+For iOS 7 we provide an [iOS 7 EZ-Bake](https://github.com/PromiseKit/EZiOS7) that makes it much easier to use PromiseKit 2 in iOS 7 targets.
+For iOS 6 and below you can still use PromiseKit 1.x.
+Most of the benefits of PromiseKit 2 are the cross-language bridging of promises.
 * PromiseKit 2 is mostly written in Swift.
 This means you will have to check the relevant project settings to embed a Swift framework.
+* `promiseViewController` with a `UIImagePickerController` no longer provides the original media data for its second parameter.
+Sorry but to do this imposed AssetsLibrary linkage on all PromiseKit consumers.
+The Swift categories still provide this option, since with Swift we can discern what you want precisely, so it can be provided in a separate file as a separate subspec.
+If you depended on this feature you can still get the original data, just grab the code from PromiseKit 1.x’s sources.

 In a few months we will delete the Swift portion of PromiseKit 1.x (CocoaPods will still find it if you depend on PromiseKit 1.x).
-It was never officially endorsed, and 2.x is better inevery way.
+It was never officially endorsed, and 2.x is better in every way.

+**If when porting from 1 to 2 you believe something no longer works, but it *should*, please, open a ticket.
+We believe in as much source compatability between major releases as possible**.

+Porting should be straight forward, but please be aware of the above, especially for any promises with changed then signatures for Objective-C promises (the only signatures that were intentially changed were `join` and promiseViewController for `UIImagePickerController`, so if you find a signature that is different otherwise, it is a bug, please report it).

+Cancellation *should* work for you as before, but it depends on how you were handling the cancellation in your codebase, so be careful.

+When in doubt, don’t upgrade major versions of third party libraries for production applications!
+We tried very hard to respect your commitment to PromiseKit, but it is not worth the risk unless you do thorough Q&A.

 # The Future